theatredu1k/theatredu1k.github.io/_posts/2021-03-26-waterPlanet.md

 <li><em>Venus</em> may have been our solar system’s first ocean world.<br>
 Billions of years ago, <em>Mars</em> lost its protective global magnetic field and has lost approximately 87 percent of the water it had billions of years ago.
 Most of the remaining water on Mars is frozen in the ice caps or trapped beneath the soil<br>
-<li><em>Moons of Jupiter </em> Europa , Ganymede and Callisto have salty waters underground their surface protected by icy layers and so do the <em>Moons of Saturn </em>
+<li><em>Moons of Jupiter </em> Europa , Ganymede and Callisto have salty waters underground their surface protected by icy layers and so do the <em>Moons of Saturn: Titan, Enceleadus and Mimas </em>